 Vatican News goes beyond the idea of simple digital convergence by responding to, and even anticipating, the continual changes concerning where and how we communicate.
 It finds its expression and interaction on a platform that is multilingual, multicultural, multichannel, multimedia and multidevice.

-EWTN Global Catholic Network, in its 38th year, is the largest religious media network in the world.
+EWTN Global Catholic Network is the largest religious media network in the world.
 EWTN’s 11 networks broadcast in multiple languages 24 hours a day, seven days a week to over 268 million television households in more than 145 countries and territories.
 Platforms include direct broadcast satellite television and radio services; radio services transmitted through SIRIUS/XM, iHeart Radio, and almost 500 domestic and international AM & FM radio affiliates; a worldwide shortwave radio station; the largest Catholic website in the U.S.; electronic and print news services, including The National Catholic Register newspaper, and two global wire services; as well as a publishing arm.